Documentation

 Replacing the whole tree (t itself) yields the replacement.

-IsSO closure and SO.replace #
+IsSO closure and SyntacticObject.replace #

 IsSO (replaceN target replacement s)